 But in Jeju’s rush to modernise, through a network of new roads and a focus on the tourist industry, many of the islanders got left behind on their own and that is why Fr McGlinchey set up a nursing home on the island.

 Currently the facility caters for 75 residents and there is a long waiting list.
 In addition, there is also a hospice, which has no state funding, which can accommodate 29 people.

-Since 1972, Fr McGlinchey has become something of a national celebrity.
+By 1972, Fr McGlinchey was becoming something of a national celebrity.

 On 5 June 1972 President Park Chung Hee bestowed on him the Order of Industrial Service Merit, Stone Tower, “in recognition of his contribution towards helping promote the nation’s livestock industry,” and asked him to address the Economic Planning Board to discuss Isidore projects.